Arthur Katz

-Arthur "Art" Katz (13 Feb 1929 Brooklyn, NY – 28 Jun 2007 Laporte, MN) was an American author and Christian preacher who traveled the world teaching an alternative to what he described as today's "make nice" Christianity.
-Born to Jewish parents, he became a self-proclaimed Marxist/atheist, and then was converted to Christianity while taking a year sabbatical from his Oakland, California, teaching job and traveling through Europe in 1963.
+Arthur "Art" Katz (February 13, 1929 – June 28, 2007) was an American author and Christian preacher who traveled the world teaching an alternative to what he described as today's "make nice" Christianity.
+Born to Jewish parents, he became a self-proclaimed Marxist and atheist, and then was converted to Christianity while taking a year sabbatical from his Oakland, California, teaching job and traveling through Europe in 1963.

 Early life

 Katz was born to Jewish parents and raised in Brooklyn, New York.
 He attended Santa Monica City College, University of California, Los Angeles, and the University of California, Berkeley, earning B.A. and M.A. degrees in history and an M.A. degree in theology at Luther Seminary, Saint Paul, Minnesota.

 Conversion and ministry

 In his book Ben Israel: Odyssey of a Modern Jew, Katz describes encounter after encounter with Christians who defied the stereotype he held, and, after reading a portion of the New Testament, added:

 The law said that the woman must be stoned.
 Yet Jesus had been teaching forgiveness, and earlier in the Book had actually said, "God sent not his Son into the world to condemn the world, but that the world through Him might be saved."
 Jesus was trapped.